Alexandria Soccer Kick-Off (ASK)

 E. Smoking, alcoholic beverages, and verbal abuse of anyone are not permitted at any of the field sites.

-XII.
+XIII.
 SEMI-FINAL AND CHAMPIONSHIP GAMES

-B. U11 and U12 age groups will have a playoff format with a championship game
+A. All age groups will have a playoff format with a championship game

 a.
 Tie Breakers (in order)